dhermes/tailsk8s/10-adding-control-plane-node.md

 - `ADVERTISE_SUBNET`: The subnet used for pods on this node.

-However this time the script assumes there are many files present (we'll copy these from the jump host):
+However, this time the script assumes there are many files present (we'll copy these from the jump host):

 - `/var/data/tailsk8s-bootstrap/ca-cert-hash.txt`